fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Added: Split design template for the 1-column layout.
+When page sidebar widgets are active, they show in a right column; otherwise the page stays as a single column.
 * Added: Setting to support PRO feature to choose a background color for the Split design right column.
-* Improved: Allow the Split design template with the 1 column layout.
-When Checkout Sidebar widgets are active, they show in a right column; otherwise the checkout stays as a single column.
 * Improved: Show the Fluid Checkout plugin icon on admin notices.
 * Fixed: Error when updating checkout before international phone utils finish loading, when that PRO feature is enabled.